rishi0021/linux/day1/notes.md

           ctr + ->redo
           gg ->go to top
           g ->go to buttom
-          ng ->go to n line
+          nG ->go to n line

   # user
      what is a user